QuantEcon/lecture-source-py/source/rst/python_essentials.rst

 ------------

-When we cover the numerical libraries, we will see they include many alternatives for interpolation and function approximation
+When we cover the numerical libraries, we will see they include many alternatives for interpolation and function approximation.

-Nevertheless, let's write our own function approximation routine as an exercise
+Nevertheless, let's write our own function approximation routine as an exercise.

 In particular, without using any imports, write a function ``linapprox`` that takes as arguments